dexterlabora/excap-social/README.md

 Complete write-up for this application can be found here: http://www.InternetOfLEGO.com/wifi-hotspot-with-social-oauth-passport-mongodb

-#Written by
+###Written by
 Cory Guynn, 2015
 www.InternetOfLego.com

-##Enjoy!

 #Installation

 ##Configure the Cisco Meraki Wi-Fi SSID

-Logon to the Meraki Dashboard
+..Logon to the Meraki Dashboard

-Dashboard --> Wireless --> Access Control: (select SSID name from list)
+..Dashboard --> Wireless --> Access Control: (select SSID name from list)

-Configure an SSID with a Sign-on or Click-through splash page.
+..Configure an SSID with a Sign-on or Click-through splash page.

-Scroll down the page and enable the "Walled Garden".
+..Scroll down the page and enable the "Walled Garden".
 Enter the IP address of your web server, to provide access to your splash page content prior to authentication.
-Enter any additional IP addresses for hosted content such as images, terms of service, etc in this section as well.
+Enter any additional IP addresses for hosted content such as social websites (OAuth), style sheets, images, terms of service, etc in this section as well.

-Configure the Splash Page
+##Configure the Splash Page

-Dashboard --> Wireless --> Configure --> Splash Page Select: Use custom URL
+..Dashboard --> Wireless --> Configure --> Splash Page Select: Use custom URL

-Enter the URL for the splash page.
-This flow provides two options, Sign-on and Click-through.
+..Enter the URL for the splash page.

 ###Sign-on w/ RADIUS